Book 2 of The Tales of Trymyll Saga.

 “No idea, just take a bite and let it melt on your tongue.”

-Jon took two squares of chocolate and popped it into his mouth.
-The chocolate slowly melted sending a rush of extreme pleasure through his entire body, every hair stood on end and every nerve in his body tingled with pleasure.
+Jon took two squares of chocolate and popped them into his mouth.
+The chocolate slowly melted sending a rush of extreme pleasure through his entire body, every hair stood on end and every nerve in his body tingled with pleasure, he had goosebumps on his goosebumps.

 Chocolate ran down his chin and onto his tee-shirt.
 He pushed it back up his chin and back into his mouth, not wishing to miss even a fraction and then tucked into the rest of the bar.